-ANNUAL CASH INCENTIVE BONUS -- The Executive Compensation Committee adopted a formula for calculating cash incentive bonuses for each executive officer of the Company for 1994 based upon the extent to which the Company achieved its goal for pre-tax profits during 1994.
-The executives were eligible to receive bonuses ranging from zero up to, in the case of one executive, 67% of base salary dependent upon the pre-tax profit achieved by the Company.
-The aggregate of the cash incentive bonuses earned by the Company's top four executives for 1994 were an average of 55% of their base salaries.
+ANNUAL CASH INCENTIVE BONUS -- The Executive Compensation Committee had adopted a formula for calculating a cash incentive bonus for the Company's chief executive officer based solely upon the Company achieving certain levels of pre-tax profit for the year, and for calculating cash incentive bonuses for the other executive officers of the Company based upon a combination of the level of the Company's pre-tax profit for the year (75%) and the extent to which each executive officer achieves his or her own individual performance goals as determined by the chief executive officer (25%).
+The executives were eligible to receive bonuses ranging from zero up to a maximum of 56% of their base salary.
+The aggregate of the cash incentive bonuses earned by the Company's executives for 1995 were an average of 26% of their base salaries.